top of page

 Mughal empire

-The technique of tambour embroidery is thought to have originated in India long ago with Ari work.
+Historical evidence suggests that tambour embroidery originated in India, where it is traditionally known as Ari work.
 Ari means hook in Hindu and the technique involves creating a chain stitch using a long thin tool with a hook at the end and a wooden handle.

 Aari method of embroidery